 Exhibits

-The Conner Museum public exhibit is open to the public and is free.
+The Conner Museum public exhibit is open to the public and does not charge admission.
 It occupies several rooms at the south end of the first floor of Abelson Hall.
-Click here for more visitor information.
+The galleries feature several hundred taxidermy mounts of birds and mammals, most from the Pacific Northwest.
+It is a popular destination for school field trips, campus visitors, and WSU courses.

 Hallway Displays